top of page

 • Chronic stress

-• Being exposed to pesticides, fertilizers, growth hormones and antibiotics through food.
+• Being exposed to pesticides, fertilizers, growth hormones and antibiotics through food or water.
 They have a huge impact on your hormone balance.

-• Exposure to xenoestrogens – a number of chemical compounds (like phthalates, BPA, SLS, and many others) found in consumer products such as detergents and skincare products.
+• Exposure to xenoestrogens – a number of chemical compounds (like phthalates, BPA, SLS, and many others) found in consumer products such as detergents, packaging and skincare products.

 • Use of synthetic estrogens such as the birth control pill and hormone replacement therapy (HRT)